 Since 1 April 2015, it has been a requirement that all dairy products carrying the Red Tractor logo have to use milk that has been hauled by a DTAS approved haulier.
-Alongside the Red Tractor Assurance Scheme for Dairy Farms, and the BRC Global Standard for food processing, the DTAS scheme completes the proposition behind the Red Tractor logo of farm to pack assurance of the dairy supply chain.
+Alongside the Red Tractor Assurance Scheme for Dairy Farms, the Red Tractor First Purchaser Scheme, the BRC Global Standard for food processing (or SALSA) and the Red Tractor Licensing requirements, the DTAS scheme completes the proposition behind the Red Tractor Logo/claim of farm to pack assurance of the dairy supply chain.